Physical oil market sends warning to OPEC: Rout might not be over

 The reasons tend to be different for most physical grades but overall the trend paints a bearish picture.

 “Physical markets do not lie.
-If regional areas of oversupply cannot find pockets of demand, prices will decline,” Michael Tran from RBC Capital Markets said.
+If regional areas of oversupply cannot find pockets of demand, prices will decline,” said Michael Tran of RBC Capital Markets.

 “Atlantic Basin crudes are the barometer for the health of the global oil market since the region is the first to reflect looser fundamentals.
 Struggling North Sea physical crudes like Brent, Forties and Ekofisk suggest that barrels are having difficulty finding buyers,” he added.